-Maslow’s Hierarchy of Needs has often been represented in a hierarchial pyramid with five levels.
-The four levels (lower-order needs) are considered physiological needs, while the top level is considered growth needs.
-The lower level needs need to be satisfied before higher-order needs can influence behavior.
+Maslow’s Hierarchy of Needs has often been represented in a hierarchical pyramid with five levels.
+The four levels (lower-order needs) are considered physiological needs, while the top level of the pyramid is considered growth needs.
+The lower level needs must be satisfied before higher-order needs can influence behavior.
 The levels are as follows (see pyramid in Figure 1 below).

-- Self-actualization – morality, creativity, problem solving, etc.
+- Self-actualization – includes morality, creativity, problem solving, etc.

 - Esteem – includes confidence, self-esteem, achievement, respect, etc.

 - Belongingness – includes love, friendship, intimacy, family, etc.

 - Safety – includes security of environment, employment, resources, health, property, etc.

 - Physiological – includes air, food, water, sex, sleep, other factors towards homeostasis, etc.

 The first four levels are considered deficiency or deprivation needs (“D-needs”) in that their lack of satisfaction causes a deficiency that motivates people to meet these needs.
 Physiological needs, the lowest level on the hierarchy, include necessities such as air, food, and water.
 These tend to be satisfied for most people, but they become predominant when unmet.
 During emergencies, safety needs such as health and security rise to the forefront.
 Once these two levels are met, belongingness needs, such as obtaining love and intimate relationships or close friendships, become important.
 The next level, esteem needs, include the need for recognition from others, confidence, achievement, and self-esteem.

 The highest level is self-actualization, or the self-fulfillment.
 Behavior in this case is not driven or motivated by deficiencies but rather one’s desire for personal growth and the need to become all the things that a person is capable of becoming.